Important Information about College for All Kids Camps

 After registering for College for All Kids Camps, download your welcome packet.
-The packet includes information you should know, an emergency form (due one week prior to camp) and a lunch menu.
+The packet includes information you should know, an emergency form (due 1 week prior to camp), a hold harmless form and a lunch menu.

 Where do I go on the first day?

 You will receive an email on the Thursday or Friday before your camp starts with information about where to check-in and other important information you will need for the week.
 Please be sure we have a correct email address for you.
 Call 636-922-8233 to update your email.